shankarsc/Double-Asset-Price-Comparison/README.md

 # Double-Asset-Price-Comparison
+Sick of using TradingView?
-Compares the price changes in two assets using data obtained from Yahoo FInance!
+Use this script to compare the price changes in two assets using data obtained from Yahoo Finance!